N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

+Our dynamic solution simulates ahead, drawing samples for future epochs.
 This slide shows the simulation instance.
 The simulation instance is the epoch instance, together with a set of sampled future requests.
 The sampled future requests have smaller node sizes and grey color, to distinguish from the epoch requests.

 ----